cobhimself/COB_SSD/README.md

    the selected composition and sets the beginning and end frame numbers for you!
 This makes it easy to visualize exactly what portion of your composition you want deleted.
- * Get RQ Item Path - This tool prompts you to input in a RQ Item index number and output module number to grab the image sequence source from.
+ * Get RQ Item - This tool prompts you to input in a RQ Item index number and output module number to grab the image sequence source and start and end frames from.
 This is helpful in that, if you've got a RQ Item that is set to render to an image sequence and you want to delete frames from that sequence, you don't have to browse for the image sequence, it is taken from the output module of your selected RQ Item!

-Future versions of the ISSD script will contain even more tools to greatly speed up the process of working with image sequences so stay tuned!
+Future versions of the SSD script will contain even more tools to greatly speed up the process of working with image sequences so stay tuned!

 How To